• Skip to primary navigation

 PPOA has recently distributed hundreds of facial coverings to PPOA members across the Department and is currently engaged in efforts to receive additional facial coverings for future distribution.

 PPOA receives donation of medical-type masks from Yi Li, President of Renogy, www.renogy.com.
-We wish to thank both Ms. Li for the donation and Assembly Member Phillip Chen for the assistance in coordinatng this donation, as well as their concern for our members.
+We wish to thank both Ms. Li for the donation and Assembly Member Phillip Chen for the assistance in coordinating this donation, as well as their concern for our members.

 PPOA President Tab Rhodes donating masks to Patrol Divisions, accepted by Assistant Sheriff Steve Gross

-PPOA Secretary Tony Coleman donating masks to members at the PDC facilities.
+PPOA Board Secretary Tony Coleman donating masks to members at the PDC facilities.
 Pictured with Mr. Coleman are (left to right) Sergeant Cereoli, Captain Holloway, Sergeant Abal, and Custody Assistant Thorne.

 Although PPOA’s goal is to ensure that every PPOA member has a facial covering for personal use, do not abandon efforts to obtain appropriate PPEs through your designated chain of command.